deepcurator/DCC/demo/run_all_modalities/README.md

 We provide some additional files through the demo folder in the corresponding [OSF project](https://osf.io/jdhw8/).
 You can click on the "demo" dcc\demo\run_all_modalities\ and then download it as a zip to download all required files at once.

 ### PDFFigures 2.0
 [PDFFigures 2.0](https://github.com/allenai/pdffigures2) is used by the image2graph module to extract the images from pdf files.
 To make its installation more convenient, we provide compiled jar files in the zip named pdffigures.zip.
-These jar files need to be placed **directly under** the dcc\demo\run_all_modalities folder, without any additional folders e.g. `dcc\demo\run_all_modalities\pdffigures2_2.12-0.1.0.jar`
+These jar files need to be placed **directly under the dcc\demo\run_all_modalities folder**, without any additional folders e.g. `dcc\demo\run_all_modalities\pdffigures2_2.12-0.1.0.jar`

 ### Models
 Model files for text2graph (text2graph_models.zip) and image2graph (image2graph_models.zip) modules are provided.
 These zips need to be extracted into seperate folders of your choice, and their paths need to be updated in the corresponding lines from the [demo notebook](https://github.com/deepcurator/DCC/blob/new_demo/demo/run_all_modalities/Deep%20Code%20Curator%20(DCC).ipynb) as shown below: